5vckcq/multi-Lvl-Coincidence-Analysis/README.md

 ## Installation

-Install the required Python packages from environment.yml using mamba or conda.
+We recommend to install the required Python packages from environment.yml using mamba or conda.
 ```
 $ mamba env create -f environment.yml
 ```